Transport and e-commerce cartons

 The reasons behind the reputation.

-Engagements led by specialists who read Regulation (EU) 2025/40 article by article, so each duty is placed against the right date and the right party.
+Engagements led by a PPWR consultant who reads Regulation (EU) 2025/40 article by article, so each duty is placed against the right date and the right party.

 The Article 3(15) producer line drawn cleanly between the Indian supplier and its EU importer, so neither side over-reads nor misses its obligation.